Falklands are holding Mid Winter Swim plus a “Lunacy Certificate”

 After the event everyone is welcome including families, to head to the Victory Bar for mulled wine, hot food and an open log fire.
 Likewise to the Seafarers Mission for hot drinks, soup and bacon rolls (swimmers are entitled to theirs for half price at the Mission).

 When all is over swimmers will be awarded free a Certificate of Lunacy signed by the Falklands Governor.
+(Penguin News)

 Top CommentsDisclaimer & comment rules